jrpabraham/empower-aid/README.md

 # How to deliver aid with narratives that empower: Experimental evidence and local forecasts from Kenya
 _Catherine Thomas, Nicholas Otis, Justin Abraham, Hazel Markus, and Gregory Walton_

 This is a public repository containing replication files for "How to deliver aid with narratives that empower: Experimental evidence and local forecasts from Kenya".
 Experimental data was collected using questionnaires programmed in Qualtrics.
-Results published in the manuscript and appendix were analyzed using R. Tables and figures can be replicated by running the appropriate R scripts on the provided data.
+Results published in the manuscript and appendix were analyzed using R. To replicate data analysis, first open `START.Rproj` in the root directory and run `K1_analysis.r` for the Kenya experiment and `U1_analysis.r` for the US experiment.

-### Directory
+### Directories

 + `data/`: Folder containing individual data.
 + `doc/`: Folder containing tables published in the manuscript and appendix.